Published blog posts

 When fake images hit public trust: what this small set of incidents shows

-In this sample of incidents we've reviewed here at Realz, the geography is limited and the timeframe is short: eight reported cases across India, Italy, and Saudi Arabia, all clustered around 5-6 May 2026.
+In this sample of incidents we've reviewed here at Realz, the geography is limited and the timeframe is short: three distinct incident clusters, covered across several reports, spanning India, Italy, and Saudi Arabia around 5-6 May 2026.
 That makes this a narrow editorial snapshot, not a comprehensive survey.
 Still, even in a small set like this, a few useful patterns stand out.

 Thesis: In this small set of incidents we've reviewed here at Realz, AI-generated and manipulated images were used in two distinct ways: to attach false claims to real-world events, and to target a public figure with non-consensual synthetic imagery.
 The common thread is not just image fakery itself, but the pressure it puts on public trust, verification, and the quality of decisions people make before they share or react.